isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-tacoma/index.md

 **Washing and Drying**: Washing infested clothing and bedding in hot water (at least 120F or 49C) and drying them on high heat can kill bed bugs.
 This method is effective for linens and clothing but may not address all areas of an infestation.
 3. **Diatomaceous Earth**: This natural, non-toxic powder can be spread in infested areas.

-It works by[dehydrating and killing](https://pestpolicy.com/does-diatomaceous-earth-kill-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)[bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bugs that come into contact with it.
+It works by[dehydrating and killing](https://pestpolicy.com/does-diatomaceous-earth-kill-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)[bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bugs that come into contact with it.
 However, it may take several days to weeks to see results.
 4. **Bed Bug Sprays**: Over-the-counter bed bug sprays can be used to treat visible bed bugs.

 However, these sprays may not be effective against hidden bed bugs or eggs, and their efficacy varies.